rickotten/I513-Project/FRED_CPI_Datasets/readme.md

 Here are the main sites where all the data, charts, and additional datasets can be located: <br/>
 (note additional datasets of interest may be found at these locations): <br/>
+FRED TREASURY INFLATION INDEXED SECURITIES (idk what this is but could be useful for comparing treasury rates to inflation rates): https://fred.stlouisfed.org/categories/82 <br/>
+FRED ECONOMIC INTEREST RATE SPREADS (where I found a lot of datasets, more than I downloaded, very useful for inflation and treasury analysis): https://fred.stlouisfed.org/categories/33446 <br/>
 FRED Economic datasets: https://fred.stlouisfed.org/tags/series?t=inflation <br/>
-FRED Economic main landing page: https://www.stlouisfed.org/ (also note, FRED economic snapshot is located on main page, with key datasets) <br/> <br/> <br/>
+FRED Economic main landing page: https://www.stlouisfed.org/ (also note, FRED economic snapshot is located on main page, with key datasets) <br/>
+FRED Economic Interest Rate Categories: https://fred.stlouisfed.org/categories/22  <br/> FRED Economic Money and Banking Categories: https://fred.stlouisfed.org/categories/32991<br/>
+ALL OF THE FRED ECONOMIC CATEGORIES FOR ANY ECONOMIC DATASET YOU COULD EVER WANT: https://fred.stlouisfed.org/categories <br/><br/><br/>

 Also, the Bureau of Labor Statistics may  have data of interest: <br/>
 Here is a break down and summary of what the Consumer Price Index is as well as CPI data: https://www.bls.gov/news.release/cpi.nr0.htm <br/>
 ^^ Here is a definition of CPI from investopedia.com (https://www.investopedia.com/terms/c/consumerpriceindex.asp#:~:text=The%20Consumer%20Price%20Index%20measures,of%20the%20government's%20economic%20policy.): <br/>
 The Consumer Price Index measures the average change in prices over time that consumers pay for a basket of goods and services. <br/>
 CPI is the most widely used measure of inflation and, by proxy, of the effectiveness of the government's economic policy. <br/>
 CPI is important for measuring inflation.
-There is also the producer price index which may be of interest.  <br/> <br/>
+There is also the producer price index which may be of interest.  <br/> <br/><br/>

 Here are additional charts, data, and datasets form the Bureau of Labor Statistics: https://www.bls.gov/charts/home.htm <br/>
-^^ these datasets include analysis on unemployment, inflation, and overall economic health. <br/> <br/>
+^^ these datasets include analysis on unemployment, inflation, and overall economic health. <br/> <br/><br/>

 Here is the BLS's website for "12-month percentage change, Consumer Price Index, selected categories": https://www.bls.gov/charts/consumer-price-index/consumer-price-index-by-category.htm# <br/> <br/>

-Here is the BLS's page for the CPI home for researching CPI datasets: https://www.bls.gov/cpi/ <br/>
+Here is the BLS's page for the CPI home for researching CPI datasets: https://www.bls.gov/cpi/ <br/><br/>